CybersShell/backy/docs/content/cli/exec.md

 title: Exec
 ---

-The `exec` subcommand can do somethings that the configuration file can't do yet.
+The `exec` subcommand can do some things that the configuration file can't do yet.
 The command `exec host` can execute commands on many hosts.

 `exec host` takes the following arguments: